Mamena2020/nodemi/README.md

           }
       })

-      product.destroyMedia("product-image")
+      product.destroyMedia("thumbnail")

    ```

    - Noted

-   All media files will be automatically deleted whenever YourModel is deleted.
+   All media files will be automatically deleted whenever `instance` of your model is deleted.

  # Request